-Managing complex projects can be quite chaotic if a systematic procedure is not followed.
-Bigger projects need a robust plan in action to avoid such issues.
+Managing complex projects can be chaotic if a systematic procedure is not followed.
+Bigger projects need a robust plan of action to avoid such issues.
 This necessitated the need for project charters in large enterprises.
-This document assists all stakeholders to understand the purpose of the project and its scope.
-Project charters are usually signed by the project sponsor or initiator.
+This document assists all stakeholders in understanding the purpose of the project and its scope.
+The project sponsor or initiator usually signs project charters.
 Besides the specifications of the project, the charter also contains a list of key personnel involved in the project.

 What is Project Charter?

-Project Charter is a document that is formulated with all the key information and approvals necessary for the new project undertaken.
-As per the PMBOK Guide project charter is considered as the first deliverable which is circulated among all stakeholders before commencing the project.
-The components present in the document may vary based on its complexities.
+Project Charter is a document formulated with all the key information and approvals necessary for the new project.
+The PMBOK Guide considers the project charter the first deliverable, circulated among all stakeholders before commencing the project.
+The components present in the document may vary based on their complexities.

 Components of Project Charter:

 In this section, the project sponsor briefly describes what the project is all about and the name of the project.
-Along with this a project sponsor is also required to specify the objectives of the project.
-The most crucial part of the business case is to identify how the project objectives align with the business strategies.
+Along with this, a project sponsor is also required to specify the project’s objectives.
+The business case’s most crucial part is identifying how the project objectives align with the business strategies.

-The project purpose elaborates as to why the project is undertaken by the business.
-This helps the project team as well as the stakeholders to understand what task has to be performed and why it has to be performed by specific personnel.
+The project purpose elaborates as to why the business undertakes the project.
+This helps the project team and the stakeholders to understand what task has to be performed and why it has to be performed by specific personnel.

-Here, the end results that are to be received by the client are mentioned.
-Based on the requirements specified by the customer, project sponsors establish the outcomes which have to be delivered on completion of the project.
-It can be one single item or a list of end results.
+Here, the results that are to be received by the client are mentioned.
+Based on the requirements specified by the customer, project sponsors establish the outcomes that must be delivered upon project completion.
+It can be one single item or a list of results.